agerson/SimpleMailerPyExample/README.md

 This code was adapted from the Growl project.
 The original code can be found at:
 [http://code.google.com/p/growl/source/browse/Plugins/Displays/MailMe/GrowlMailMeDisplay.m][1]

-It makes use of simple-mailer.py by Peter Hosey (This file needs to be included in your project under "Resources") [https://bitbucket.org/boredzo/simple-mailer/src/][2]
+It makes use of simple-mailer.py by Peter Hosey [https://bitbucket.org/boredzo/simple-mailer/src/][2]

 [1]:http://code.google.com/p/growl/source/browse/Plugins/Displays/MailMe/GrowlMailMeDisplay.m